 Item Description Enable Select to enable the use of an external TACACS+ server.
+Primary Server / Secondary Server Two external TACACS+ servers are allowed to set in this page.
+The secondary TACACS+ server will be used as a backup server when the primary TACACS+ server is down.
 Server IP Address The IP address of the TACACS+ server.
 Destination Port The port used by the TACACS+ server.
 Port 49 is most common.
 Shared Secret A text string that is known to both the TACACS+ server and client (the router) that is used to authenticate messages sent between them.
 Maximum length is 36 characters.
 Confirm Shared Secret Enter the shared secret again for verification.